Broker Check

 401(k) balances rose more than 11% in 2025 — the third straight year of double-digit growth.¹ Yet loan use from retirement accounts is now 20% higher than in 2022, and 6% of participants made hardship withdrawals last year — a record high.²

-Your 401(k is probably your largest investment account.
-It may already hold more than your savings, your brokerage accounts, or even your home equity — and it grows with every paycheck.
-Yet most people spend more time picking a phone plan than picking their 401(k investments.
+Your 401(k) is probably one of your largest investment accounts.
+It may already hold more than your savings, your brokerage accounts, or even your home equity, and it grows with every paycheck.
+Yet many people spend more time picking a phone plan than reviewing how their 401(k) is being used.

 At Genesis Wealth Advisor Group in Marlton, New Jersey, we provide individual 401(k) guidance for employees at major employers across the country.
 You keep your plan at work.
-We help you make smarter decisions inside it — so your 401(k) actually supports the retirement you’re working so hard for.
+We help you understand what may be possible inside it, so your 401(k) can better support the retirement you’re working so hard for.

 Get Help With Your Plan Today!